Serve up this adaptable vegan cobb salad with coconut bacon and a creamy cashew dill dressing all summer long for a light, yet filling meal.

-Seriously, this colorful salad may become your new favorite for summer.
+This colorful salad may become your new favorite for summer.
 I know I can’t wait to eat it the rest of the week for lunch!
 Also, you must make the coconut bacon for this.
 It’s super simple, mostly just a matter of having the right ingredients.
 I didn’t have too much trouble finding the coconut chips (I like the brand Dang) and liquid smoke at Whole Foods.
 They can also be purchased online of course.
-(Yay for Amazon!)

 For the Dressing: